 Static Reachability Analysis.
-Static call graph analysis is a standard method used by previous bytecode debloating techniques [27, 28, 59] to decide unused methods.
+Static call graph analysis is a standard method used by previous bytecode debloating techniques [29, 30, 62] to decide unused methods.
 Given a set of methods (e.g., main methods, test cases, etc.) as entry points, it analyzes the body of each method and identifies call sites in the method body.
 Call graph analysis then constructs a directed graph for each entry method and adds edges from the entry method to its callee methods.
-Those callee methods are then treated as new entry points and the process continues until no additional methods are found, reaching a fix point.
+Those callee methods are then treated as new entry points and the process continues until no new methods are found, reaching a fix point.

 Due to polymorphism in object-oriented languages, multiple call targets could be invoked from a call site via dynamic dispatching, depending on the runtime type of the receiver object.
-Various techniques have been proposed to approximate possible targets of a dynamic dispatch, e.g., class hierarchy analysis (CHA) [15], 349 0-CFA [24, 50], rapid type analysis (RTA) [7], points-to analy-350 351 sis [35, 48], etc. Specifically, JSHRINK leverages CHA to construct call graphs, which identifies all corresponding method implementa-352 tions of a callee in the subclasses of the declared receiver object type 353 and considers them as potential call targets.
-We perform a whole-354 355 program analysis, including application code, imported third-party libraries, and JRE, to build call graphs.
-In addition, we use ASM [10] 356 357 to analyze field accesses in each method and extend the call graphs 358 with field access information.
+Various techniques have been proposed to approximate possible targets of a dynamic dispatch, e.g., class hierarchy analysis (CHA) [17], 0-CFA [26, 53], rapid type analysis (RTA) [9], points-to analysis [37, 51], etc. Specifically, JSHRINK leverages CHA to construct call graphs, which identifies all corresponding method implementations of a callee in the subclasses of the declared receiver object type and considers them as potential call targets.
+We perform a wholeprogram analysis, including application code, imported third-party libraries, and JRE, to build call graphs.
+In addition, we use ASM [12] to analyze field accesses in each method and extend the call graphs with field access information.

-359 Dynamic Reachability Analysis.
-We initially considered using a 360 lightweight dynamic analysis approach called TamiFlex [9], as it is 361 a well known technique for addressing unsoundness caused by Java 362 reflection.
-Tamiflex instruments Java reflection call sites to capture 363 method calls and field accesses via reflection at runtime.
-However, 364 TamiFlex is designed for reflection APIs only and thus lacks support 365 for other dynamic features, which leads to many test failures, evi-366 denced by our comparison results in Section 5.4.
-To systematically 367 account for dynamic features, we define a comprehensive list of 368 dynamic features based on Sui et al. [55].
-369
+Dynamic Reachability Analysis.
+We initially considered using a lightweight dynamic analysis approach called TamiFlex [11], as it is a well known technique for addressing unsoundness caused by Java reflection.
+Tamiflex instruments Java reflection call sites to capture method calls and field accesses via reflection at runtime.
+However, TamiFlex is designed for reflection APIs only and lacks support for other dynamic features, leading to many test failures (Section 5.4).
+To systematically account for dynamic features, we define a comprehensive list of dynamic features based on Sui et al. [58].
+All the following dynamic features except serialized class loading appear in our benchmark of 26 modern Java applications, indicating the necessity of handling them properly to ensure debloating safety.

-- (1) Reflection is a dynamic feature that enables users to dynamically instantiate classes, access fields, and invoke methods.
-It is widely used in modern Java context and is the foundation for many frameworks such as Spring and JUnit [31]. - (2) Reflection with ambiguous resolution refers to a special case where multiple potential targets exist (e.g., overloading methods with different return types) for a dynamic invocation via reflection.
-Such bytecode is often generated by bytecode manipulation instead of by standard compilers. - (3) Dynamic classloading involves classes loaded through custom class loaders. - (4) Dynamic proxy refers to the proxy feature that dynamically creates invocation handlers for a class and its methods. - (5) Invokedynamic is a new bytecode instruction introduced in Java 7 that enables dynamic method invocation via method handles.
+- Reflection is a dynamic feature that enables users to dynamically instantiate classes, access fields, and invoke methods.
+It is widely used in modern Java context and is the foundation for many frameworks such as Spring and JUnit [33]. - (2) Reflection with ambiguous resolution refers to a special case where multiple potential targets exist (e.g., overloading methods with different return types) for a dynamic invocation via reflection.
+Such bytecode is often generated by bytecode manipulation instead of by standard compilers. - (3) Dynamic classloading involves classes loaded through custom class loaders. - (4) Dynamic proxy refers to the proxy feature that dynamically creates invocation handlers for a class and its methods. - (5) Invokedynamic is a new bytecode instruction introduced in Java 7 that enables dynamic method invocation via method handlers.
 It is often used to support lambda expressions. - (6) Serialization refers to dynamically loaded classes via class deserialization. - (7) Java Native Interface (JNI) is a framework that enables Java to call and be called by native code.
 This benchmark includes two programs that have callbacks from native code via JNI. - (8) sun.misc.Unsafe is a low-level Java API that can be used to directly manipulate JVM memory at runtime, e.g., dynamically loading classes, throwing exceptions, swapping instances, allocating new instances, etc.